vaishali-yasala/bash-commands/README.md

 ![Alt text](/scp/scp_login_and_file.png)

 #### Image 2:
-This image shows the command to copy the file created earlier from the remote server to the local computer.
+This image shows the command to copy the file created earlier on the remote server to the local computer.

 ![Alt text](/scp/sch_remote_to_local.png)